dotnet/orleans/src/Documentation/grains/transactions.md

 All read or write access to the persisted state must be performed via synchronous functions passed to the transactional state facet.
 This allows the transaction system to perform or cancel these operations transactionally.
-To use a transactional state within a grain, one needs only define a serializable state class to be persisted and declare the transactional state in the grain’s constructor with a `TransactionalState` attribute which declares the state name, and (optionally) which transactional state storage to use (see Setup).
+To use a transactional state within a grain, one only needs to define a serializable state class to be persisted and to declare the transactional state in the grain’s constructor with a `TransactionalState` attribute.
+The latter declares the state name and (optionally) which transactional state storage to use (see Setup).

 ```csharp